GreenMailBox/IMDB_Movie_Info_Scrapper/README.md

 # IMDb Movie Info Scraper
 This Python script retrieves information about movies from IMDb using the IMDbPY library.
 It reads a list of movie titles from a CSV file, searches for each title on IMDb, and extracts details such as rating, votes, and genres.
 The retrieved information is then saved to another CSV file.

+This Script is intended to be used after the genre.py script created: as the genre.py script will get a list of all movies within a category you can alternativly use your own list of moveies and get infromation

+Note: this may potentially get your IP blocked by IMDB: due to high volume of traffic

 ## Features

 - Retrieves movie information from IMDb